-THE earth is the LORD's and the fullness thereof, the world and those who dwell therein,
+THE earth is the LORD'S, and all it contains, The world, and those who dwell in it.

-- 2 for he has founded it upon the seas and established it upon the rivers. - Who shall ascend the hill of the LORD?
+- 2 For He has founded it upon the seas And established it upon the rivers. - Who may ascend into the hill of the LORD?

-And who shall stand in his holy place?

-- 4 He who has clean hands and a pure heart, who does not lift up his soul to what is false and does not swear deceitfully.

-- 5 He will receive blessing from the LORD and righteousness from the God of his salvation.

-- 6 Such is the generation of those who seek him, who seek the face of the God of Jacob.
-Selah
+And who may stand in His holy place? - 4 He who has clean hands and a pure heart, Who has not lifted up his soul to falsehood And has not sworn deceitfully. - 5 He shall receive a blessing from the LORD And righteousness from the God of his salvation. - 6 This is the generation of those who seek Him, Who seek Your face-even Jacob.

-- 7 Lift up your heads, O gates!And be lifted up, O ancient doors,that the King of glory may come in.

-- 8 Who is this King of glory?

-The LORD, strong and mighty,

-the LORD, mighty in battle!

-- 9 Lift up your heads, O gates!